Steellgold/Steellgold/README.md

 I am in a French developer community called "[Royaume](https://github.com/Virtual-Royaume)" on which I currently [participating](https://github.com/Virtual-Royaume/Royaume-Discord-Bot/issues?q=author%3ASteellgold) in the development of the Bot Discord.

-It's a community where we love to learn and use new technologies, this is where I decided to go in the path of web development learning Svelte and make my first site in Bootstrap or templates: [Portfolio](https://steellgold.fr) in [open-source](https://github.com/Steellgold/Portfolio)
+It's a community where we love to learn and use new technologies, this is where I decided to go in the path of web development learning Svelte and make my first site without Bootstrap or templates: [Portfolio](https://steellgold.fr) in [open-source](https://github.com/Steellgold/Portfolio)

 ---